vikashask/programming-notes/git-tutorial/git-start.md

 ## Push a new local branch to a remote Git repository and track it too
   Create a new branch:
   git checkout -b feature_branch_name
   Edit, add and commit your files.
   Push your branch to the remote repository: git push -u origin feature_branch_name

 ## when more than 1 person working so you have to do this
-  git pull --rebase origin master notes : --rebase option tells Git to move all of user commits to the tip of the master branch after synchronising it with the changes from the central repository,
+  git pull --rebase origin master notes : --rebase option tells Git to move all of user commits to the tip of themaster branch after synchronising it with the changes from the  central repository,

 ## Start with the master branch
   git checkout master